Development and Permitting of 1,175 Unity Community in Plymouth, Massachusetts

 Representation of a real estate developer in connection with the development of the Hub on Causeway project in Boston, Massachusetts, which is located directly adjacent to the TD Garden/North Station complex.
 This development is a multi-phase mixed-use project of over 1.5 million square feet of retail, office, hotel and residential space.
 Representation includes all matters related to the formation of a joint venture and the development, leasing and financing of the project.

-Real Estate Developer Obtaining Connection from Boston Housing Authority and Pursing Land Use Approvals
+Real Estate Developer Obtaining Connection from Boston Housing Authority and Pursuing Land Use Approvals

 Representation of a real estate developer in connection with obtaining developer designation from the Boston Housing Authority and pursuing land use approvals for the redevelopment of a 331-unit public housing complex into replacement-income restricted housing, with a community center, a new park and plazas, and streetscape improvements.